 Questions about transportation industry tax strategies?

 State tax laws may differ from the related Federal tax laws described above.
-Since there have been significant changes over the past year, it is important to work with a qualified advisor to help you leverage these tax opportunities.
+Since there have been significant changes over the past year, it is important to find a qualified advisor to help you leverage these tax opportunities.
 Smith Schafer is a recognized leader in providing tax, accounting, auditing, and consulting services to the transportation industry since 1971.
 Our Transportation Group is committed to serving over 110 Minnesota transportation entities and stays on top of industry issues, trends, tools, and technologies to ensure we give you the best possible advice.
-For additional information, click here to contact us.
+For additional information, contact us.
 We look forward to speaking with you soon.